DVLXLWZ/dvlxlwz.github.io/_Blogs/2024-09-25-Some-Adivices-from-Some-Mathematicians-to-Students.md

 date: 2024-09-25
 ---
 Here I collect some general adivices from other mathematicians to students, especially for those who want to pursue a PhD degree in mathematics.
-Some of them from [Prof. Jie Liu's homepage](http://www.jliumath.com/miscellaneou_en.html).
+Some of them follows from [Prof. Jie Liu's homepage](http://www.jliumath.com/miscellaneou_en.html).
 <!--more-->

 ## 1. To the reader: Preface to An Introduction to Riemannian Geometry, by Hung-Hsi Wu (in Chinese)